ChromAIca/ChromAIca.github.io/ImagenHub/HumanGuide_Text-To-Image.md

 </p>

 * This is how I would rate them:
 * OutputA: `[2, 1] `.
-SC: prompt perfectly align.
-PR: minor distortion on the cat's facial features.
+SC=2: prompt perfectly align.
+PR=1: minor distortion on the cat's facial features.
 * OutputB: `[0.5, 1]`.
-SC: 3 dogs appeared instead of 1 cat and 2 dogs.
-PR: minor distortion was found on the animal's face and the watermark.
+SC=0.5: 3 dogs appeared instead of 1 cat and 2 dogs.
+PR=1: minor distortion was found on the animal's face and the watermark.
 * OutputC: `[2, 1]`.
-SC: The prompt match perfectly with the image.
-PR: minor distortion on the dog's facial features.
+SC=2: The prompt match perfectly with the image.
+PR=1: minor distortion on the dog's facial features.

 **Case: Rating Positional image**